philj56/tofi/README.md

   results will speed this up, but since this likely only applies to dmenu-like themes (which are already very quick) it's probably not worth setting this.

-* `--selection-match-color`, `--selection-background` - Passing either of these options causes some more complex rendering to take place, again leading to a couple of ms slowdown.
+* `--*-background` - Drawing background boxes around text effectively requires drawing the text twice, so specifying a lot of these options can lead to a couple of ms slowdown.

 * `--hint-font` - Getting really into it now, one of the remaining slow points